Rachel Summers: Other versions

-In the first issue of the Uncanny X-Men story arc "Season of the Witch", Rachel and Psylocke were transported to the White Hot Room as an indirect result of the reality-shift performed by a mentally unstable Scarlet Witch.
-While there, it was established that the Rachel appearing in Earth-616 (originally from Earth-811) has no true alternate counterparts within the Marvel multiverse.
-Rather, all other incarnations of "Rachel Summers" that exist in parallel timelines (see below) are linked only by having the same name, or attributes.
+The Uncanny X-Men story arc "Season of the Witch" establishes that Rachel Summers has no true alternate counterparts within the Marvel multiverse.
+Rather, all other incarnations of Rachel Summers that exist in parallel timelines are linked only by having the same name or attributes.

 House of M

-The House of M reality had Rachel and Psylocke return to their dimension and thus be engrossed in the Scarlet Witch's reconstruction of the world.
-In this reality, Rachel was the bodyguard and traveling companion to Psylocke, who was crowned British royalty after her brother, Brian, became ruler of all England.
-Rachel then became involved with Captain Britain's mission to seal the breach in reality (rift) that was created by the Scarlet Witch's manipulations.
+In House of M, Rachel Summers is the bodyguard and traveling companion of Betsy Braddock.

 Variations of Days of Future Past

-In at least three alternate future timelines derived from "Days of Future Past", a Rachel Summers married Franklin Richards and procreated mutant children.
-One such child was the time-traveling supervillain Hyperstorm (Jonathan Richards).
-Hyperstorm was responsible for causing the Fantastic Four to think that Mister Fantastic (Jonathan's grandfather) and Doctor Doom were dead; he was only defeated when he was trapped in another dimension by Galactus.
-The second child was Dream Summers, who possessed empathic superpowers.
-She was a superhero who appeared in the Spider-Man/X-Men: Time's Arrow trilogy of novels.
-In a third reality, they produced a child named David Richards, who was rescued from a concentration camp by the interdimensional traveling Exiles and raised by the "Age of Apocalypse" version of Sabretooth.
+In at least three alternate future timelines derived from "Days of Future Past", Rachel Summers married Franklin Richards and had several mutant children, among them the villain Hyperstorm.
+The second child is Dream Summers, who appeared in the Spider-Man/X-Men: Time's Arrow trilogy of novels.
+In a third reality, Rachel has a son named David Richards, who was rescued from a concentration camp by the interdimensional traveling Exiles and raised by the "Age of Apocalypse" version of Sabretooth.
 David's traumatic experiences at the camp motivated him to become a fanatical murderer.

-In another variation of the "Days of Future Past", shown in Weapon X: Days of Future Now, a Rachel Summers was captured by Weapon X and detained in the "Neverland" concentration camp.
+In another variation of the "Days of Future Past", shown in Weapon X: Days of Future Now, Rachel Summers is captured by Weapon X and detained in the concentration camp Neverland.

 Exiles

-In the so-called "Legacy Earth" reality of Exiles, in which the Legacy Virus mutated into a techno-organic plague, a Rachel Summers was a member of the Avengers, the last superhero group.
-At Morph's behest, she contacted Thor and the Asgardians to help them against the Vi-Locks, a race of beings infected with the techno-organic virus.
+In the so-called "Legacy Earth" reality of Exiles, in which the Legacy Virus mutated into a techno-organic plague, Rachel Summers is a member of the Avengers.